DanielCalvo/studies/Notes/Book_notes/kubernetes_up_and_running/GENERAL_NOTES.md

 gcloud init
 apt-get install kubectl
 ```
 - **Pods**: The smallest unit of anything in Kubernetes.
-A group of containers.
+A group of containers or a single container.
 All containers on a pod are always on the same node.
 They share the same IP Adress, hostname and port space.
 Containers in different pods are strongly isolated.
 The question to ask your self when creating pods: "Will these containers work correctly if they land on different machines?"
 If the answer is no, put them together in a pod.